Mental health may not seem important to you as an employer, but there are 7 tips you should definitely make sure to pass on to your employees.

 A simple act of appreciation can really make an employee feel good.
 By recognizing their efforts and praising them for such efforts, they’ll become more enthusiastic and positive – important things for their state of mind.
 This is why you should celebrate with parties, small favors, and kind words.
 Doing so will also make them more productive because this is how happy, healthy employees act.
 It’ll also help decrease the amount of job turnover your company experiences.

 7. Support Employees with Mental Health Issues

 As an employer, you must understand that your employees’ health issues could be caused by an extremely stressful work schedule or impending deadlines.
 When this happens, they may find themselves without enough time for their family or personal lives.
 The best thing you can do for your employees when this happens is to support them as they reach out and to get some medical help.
-They may even need to take some medication that will help relieve them of the stress-induced anxiety they’re feeling.
-This is something you’ll want to make sure they’re comfortable with and they don’t feel any shame in doing.
+They may even need to take some medication to help relieve them of their stress-induced anxiety.
+You’ll want to ensure they’re comfortable with and don’t feel any shame in doing this.